-Beggars, indeed, because God demands a righteousness we can't produce.
-One, in fact, that if we could produce would nullify the grace of God and make Jesus’s death be for no purpose (Galatians 2:23).
-Embodying devotion to the Bible, Luther came to understand that we need a foreign righteousness.
-We need a righteousness given to us by another.
+Beggars, indeed — because God demands a righteousness we cannot produce.
+One, in fact, that if we could produce would nullify the grace of God and the meaning of Jesus’s sacrifice (Galatians 2:23).
+Embodying devotion to the sacred Scriptures, Luther came to understand that we need an “alien righteousness,” outside ourselves.
+We need a righteousness produced and provided for us by another.

 And this understanding came in part by means of study.
-Luther gave himself to the Book, which he later explained as the primary actor in the Reformation.
-The legacy of his dying words in 1546 find their roots in this conviction — a conviction when bloomed into Ninety-Five Theses and nailed to All Saints' Church Wittenberg on Ocotber 31, 1517, changed the world.
+Luther gave himself to God’s Book, which he later explained as the primary actor in the Reformation.
+The legacy of his dying words in 1546 find their roots in this conviction — a conviction when bloomed into Ninety-Five Theses and nailed to the church door in Wittenberg on October 31, 1517, changed the world.

 John Piper says we have much to learn from Luther.
-Originally delivered as the biographical message at the 1996 Conference for Pastors, this new ebook features five chapters that present a sketch of Luther’s life and distill relevant lessons for all Christians, epecially pastors and leaders.
+Originally delivered as the biographical message at the Bethlehem Conference for Pastors, this short book presents a sketch of Luther’s life and distills relevant lessons for all Christians, especially pastors and leaders.